epheo/blog/index.rst

 ================================================

 That's with those words in mind that I decided to start this blog around 2008.
-Altough the original blog was in french, and most original posts are not available here anymore.
+Altough the original blog was in french, and original posts aren't available here anymore.

 Latest Posts